 The pumpkin patch is the main thing to visit here, but they also have tons of old tractors, which are fun to see and check out.
 They also have great corn mazes, mums, and more!
 If you’re in a time crunch, they also have pumpkins they’ve already picked available for purchase.

 There are pumpkin patches galore in Connecticut, all over the state!
-No matter which one you end up visiting, you’ll truly have an epic time that will be a lifelong memory, especially if you’re visiting with children.
+No matter which CT pumpkin patch you end up visiting, you’ll truly have an epic time that will be a lifelong memory, especially if you’re visiting with children.
 Which pumpkin patch in Connecticut would you most want to visit?

 You might also like: